-My special thanks also go to my sisters for the financial, emotional and moral support during my 3 years of study.
-May ALLAH Almighty bless you?

-Special regards to my family, especially my mothers Fosia Mohammed and Amina Mohammed who have always supported, protected and wished me all the best for life.
+To my beloved parents sisters and brothers for the financial, emotional and moral support during my study.
+Special regards to my family, who have always supported, protected and wished me all the best for life.
 I don't have enough words to thank you but all I can say is that I will always be grateful for everything you have done for me and pray to the Lord to grant each one of you all your wishes.